odoo/documentation/content/administration/maintain/domain_names.rst

    .. group-tab:: Odoo.sh

       Go to :menuselection:`Branches --> select your branch --> Settings --> Custom domains`, type
-      the domain name you want to add to this database, then click on *Add domain*.
+      the domain name you want to add to this database, then click on :guilabel:`Add domain`.

       .. image:: domain_names/odoo-sh-map.png
          :align: center